-For example, in this drawing the actual cabin is a little bit in front of the guide line, but I still have to draw the winshield.
-So if I were to follow the exact position on the guide the cabing would be pushed back considerably because after the windshield the side windows go next and these would also be pushed back and riun a little the cabin-forward looks of a sports car.
+For example, in this drawing, the actual cabin is a little bit in front of the guideline, but I still have to draw the windshield.
+So if I were to follow the exact position on the guide the cabin would be pushed back considerably because after the windshield the side windows go next and these would also be pushed back and ruin a little the cabin-forward looks of a sports car.

 But that’s just me.
 Just saying.